Severe U.S. storm brings heavy snow, baseball-sized hail

 The weather system forced the cancellations of more than 100 flights in and out of Denver International Airport on Saturday and blowing and drifting snow closed several roads in Colorado, including Interstate 70 in both directions east of Denver to the Kansas state line.

 "Travel on the eastern plains is strongly discouraged," said Mindy Crane, spokeswoman for the Colorado Department of Transportation.
-"It is snowing half an inch an hour with sustained winds of 25 miles an hour with gusts up to 40 miles an hour."
+"It is snowing half an inch an hour with sustained winds of 25 miles an hour (40 kph) with gusts up to 40 miles an hour (64 kph)."

 A chain-reaction crash involving some 50 vehicles and at least four tractor-trailers shut down Interstate 25 about 30 miles north of Denver for several hours on Saturday, the Colorado State Patrol said in a statement.
 A tanker involved in the accident burst into flames.